Large-Dimensional Dynamic Factor Models: Estimation of Impulse-Response Functions with $I(1)$ Cointegrated Factors: Simulations

+In Table \ref{table:varD}, we show the MSEs of the VECM approach relative to the stationary approach where the factors, $\Delta\widetilde{\mbf F}_t$ are estimated by principal component analysis on differenced data, as in \citet{baing02}, and the IRFs are computed from a VAR on $\Delta\widetilde{\mbf F}_t$, as in \citet{FGLR09}.
+This approach is equivalent to saying that we are imposing the existence of $q$ unit roots when estimating the model, as opposed to the $\tau$ assumed in generating the factors.
+Results clearly show that this approach produces worse estimators of the IRFs than our approach (values less than one in the table).

+Tables \ref{table:vecmII} and \ref{table:varII} present the MSEs relative to the case in which the factors are estimated as suggested by \citet{baing04}.
+As explained in Section \ref{sec:detrend}, the difference between the \citet{baing04} procedure and ours depends on the way we de-trend data.
+One main conclusion can be drawn from these tables: while at short horizons, the two approaches are essentially equivalent in terms of MSE, at longer horizons, our procedure performs better (values less than one in the tables), and this is true both for the VECM case and for the unrestricted VAR in levels case.

-Finally, for the same data generating process considered above, we study the performance of the information criterion \eqref{eq:taucappello}, proposed in Section \ref{sec:nfactors} for determining $\tau$.
-Table \ref{tab:trend} shows the percentage of times in which we estimate correctly the number of common trends $\tau=1$.
-For the sake of comparison, we also report results for the information criterion \eqref{eq:cucappello} by \citet{hallinliska07} for estimating $q=3$.
-It has to be noticed that the actual implementation of these criteria requires a procedure of fine tuning of the penalty.
-Indeed, according to the asymptotic results in \citet{hallinliska07} and in Proposition \ref{prop:tau}, for any constant $c>0$, the functions $c\, s(n,T)$ and $c\, p(n,T)$ are also admissible penalties, and, therefore a whole range of values of $c$ should be explored.
-For this reason, numerical studies about the performance of these methods are computationally intensive, thus we limit ourselves to a small scale study and we leave to further research a thorough comparison of the estimator proposed in \eqref{eq:taucappello} with other possible methods.
-Still our results are promising, since our criterion seems to work fairly well by giving the correct answer more than 95\% of the times.
+To conclude, we use the same data generating process considered above to study the performance of the information criterion \eqref{eq:taucappello}, proposed in Section \ref{sec:nfactors} for determining $\tau$.
+Table \ref{tab:trend} shows the percentage of times in which we estimate the number of common permanent shocks $\tau=1$ correctly.
+For the sake of comparison, we also report results for the information criterion \eqref{eq:cucappello}, proposed by \citet{hallinliska07}, for estimating $q=3$.
+Results show that for $n\ge 100$ our criterion works fairly well by giving the correct answer more than 90\% of the times, in most of the configurations of the parameters considered.\footnote{Other results are in the complementary appendix.
+Note also that the actual implementation of these criteria requires a procedure of fine-tuning of the penalty.
+Indeed, for any constant $c>0$, the functions $c\, s(n,T)$ and $c\, p(n,T)$ are also admissible penalties, and, therefore, a whole range of values of $c$ has to be explored, see \citet{hallinliska07} for details.}